“But everyone seems to despise him, for some reason. I even saw him voted ‘most hated video game character’ on one forum.”

 Duo seemed to be trying his best to keep a straight face (figuratively speaking, of course), but it wasn’t working.
 Also he sounded pleased (if a little startled) that he’d made Heero laugh so hard, and it was several very long moments before either of them was able to stop.

-Finally Duo said, “So if he’s not a transsexual, what Surgery is this that he has to assign capital letters to?”
+Finally Duo said, “So if he’s not getting neutered, what Surgery is this that he has to assign capital letters to?”

 Heero still hadn’t entirely recovered, but he managed to choke out, “It’s a surgery to… to give him pointy ears.
 He’s been… he’s been talking about having it done as long as he’s worked here… nobody believes anymore that he’s actually ever going to do it.”